 Tendinitis means there is inflammation of the tendon:

-- Peroneus longus tendinitis occurs from overuse of the motions of turning your foot out while pushing off at the same time.
+- Peroneus longus tendinitis occurs from the overuse of the motions of turning your foot out while pushing off simultaneously.

 - But this muscle is constantly working hard to maintain your foot balance.